A Step to Decouple Optimization in 3DGS: Preparation for Decoupled Attribute Regularization

 \subsection{Additional discussion regarding the formulation in Eq.\ref{disentangled_adam}}

-A thorough decoupling—i.e., activation via the second moment of $\nabla \mathcal{R}$—is unreasonable: besides extra computational and memory cost, it reduces regularization to a trivial attribute-dependent penalty (e.g., higher opacity automatically incurs stronger regularization).
+A thorough decoupling—i.e., activation via the second moment of $\nabla \mathcal{R}$—is unreasonable: in addition to incurring extra computational and memory costs, it reduces regularization to a trivial attribute-dependent penalty (e.g., higher opacity automatically incurs stronger regularization).